 *Are you heading to Slovenia?!
 So you might want to check it out:

 Unlike other vineyard regions we have visited, the tasting in Brda happens at the house of the producer, in a very informal and intimate meeting.
 Amongst wine glasses and cheese platters, the host introduces you to his cellar, explains to you about his production and, if that weren’t enough already, tells you many stories about life.
 It’s not a simple tasting, but an immersion into the culture of the region.
 We – who are quite a chatters, particularly if there is wine involved – could not have enjoyed more about the experience we had in Tomaz’ House, the wine producer of Princic.

 *Important: you do have to book the tasting beforehand.
-As we decided to visit Brda quite on a last notice and thus had not organise anything, we had to rely on Hotel Vila Kozana‘s staff kindness and efficiency, who managed to book a visit for us on the same day.
+As we decided to visit Brda in Slovenia quite on a last notice and thus had not organise anything, we had to rely on Hotel Vila Kozana‘s staff kindness and efficiency, who managed to book a visit for us on the same day.